JulianLutterman/gradingflowtest/README.md

 ## Project Context & Timeline

 This is a solo project I've been building in my spare time—primarily on weekends and late nights after my full-time internship in VC.
 Development started in late-June 2025.
-It's a testament to what can be rapidly prototyped and built with a clear vision and modern AI tools.

 ## Roadmap & Future Improvements